 Electrical Properties of the Nervous System: Early Studies

 The idea of recording electrical activity from cells of the nervous system dates back to the 1660s, when a Dutch scientist, Jan Swammerdam, developed a system capable of electrically stimulating the thigh nerve of a frog and the connected thigh muscle contractions [1].
 Although Swammerdam was the first to observe muscle contraction due to electrical stimulus delivery, it was Isaac Newton who was the first to hypothesize the electrical nature of signal propagation between nerves and muscles.
 It was 80 years later though, in 1791, that Luigi Galvani for the first time produced experimental support proving the electric nature of nerve impulse.
-Galvani also introduced the concept of ion channels and proved the relation between electrical impulse and muscle contraction strength.
+Galvani also introduced the concept of ion channels and proved the relationship between electrical impulse and muscle contraction strength.

-Over the next few centuries, several scientists set off to investigate this phenomenon that was referred to as “the animal electricity”.
+Over the next few centuries, several scientists investigated this phenomenon that was referred to as “the animal electricity” [xx].
 Their studies led to the characterization of most phenomena that regulate action potential propagation, nerve signal conduction speed and the fact that nerve conduction was related to ion propagation.
 By the mid-1930s, the structure of the cell membrane was finally understood and the presence of ion channels was suggested, even though direct physiological evidence was still missing.
 Such evidence arrived in 1936 when John Z. Young for the first time introduced into the scientific world the use of the squid axon to carry out electrophysiology experiments.
 But it was in 1949, when the voltage-clamp technique was designed by Kenneth Cole [2] and George Marmont [3] that modern electrophysiology was born.
 A few years later such a technique was employed by Alan Hodgkin and Andrew Huxley to propose the ionic theory of membrane excitation.
 Most importantly, Hodgkin and Huxley proposed the first mathematical model to describe the action potential formation and propagation in 1952 [4].
 Their model is still used today and represents one of the best examples of how electrophysiology phenomena can be elegantly and accurately described in an efficient mathematical model even before they can be directly (experimentally) observed.